csixteen/cl-bff/README.md

 # TODO

-- Check for `aref` out of range.
-- Implement a sort of `wrapping add` and `wrapping sub`.
 - Improve error handling.
 For example, things will fail miserably if we invoke `cl-bff --mem-size` without a mem size.
 Should be easy to fix though.
 - Perhaps put the tests in a separate package, so that they don't get added to the binary.
-- Test with more complex Brainfuck code.

 # LICENSE